-I do love the look of a heel, how it elongates the leg and makes us stand up straight (assuming they’re a pair we can walk in).
-But the truth is, in my real life, heels are reserved for client work, and the rare dress up night.
+I do love the look of a heel, how they elongate the leg and make us stand up straight (assuming they’re a pair we can walk in).
+But the truth is, like many of you, in my real life heels are reserved for work days and the rare dress up night.

 How to Wear Flats Instead of Heels

-There are no magic pants that you can wear with both.
+There are no magic pants that you can wear with both heels and flats.
 You’ll need a few pairs you can wear with flats, and a few you can wear with heels.
-Some clients use to buy two of the same pair and alter accordingly.
+Tip: Some clients used to buy two pairs of their favorite pants and alter accordingly.

 When you exclusively wear flats, you have to learn to notice the subtle difference in how clothes lay on the body in a flat vs. a heel.
 Often, a heel helps garments drape well and a flat will feel frumpy and off balance.

 6 Flats to Wear When You Can’t Wear Heels

 I bought these specifically for running in airports but they’ve quickly become my overall favorite flat for daily wear.
 Sustainably made from recycled plastic bottles, Rothy’s mix being eco-friendly with sophisticated style.

-Available in 10 gorgeous prints (including a Zebra Haircalf that I am dying over), Margaux is an incredible shoe brand that mixes chic styling with comfort.
+Available in 10 gorgeous prints (including the above Zebra Haircalf that I am dying over), Margaux is an incredible shoe brand that mixes chic styling with comfort.
 Prices average under $200.

 I am delighted to see loafers rise in popularity and equally thrilled that they are starting to take inspiration from menswear while providing a slimmer shape for a woman’s foot.
 Pair these with straight-leg pants, and have the hem puddle just slightly on the top of the shoe.

 The challenge with most under $100 flats is that they either look great or they are comfortable but look like orthotics.
-I know you want both comfort and style in one, and these Naturalizer’s fit the bill.
+But we want both comfort and style in one, and these Naturalizer’s fit the bill.